 If you have visas previously issued by any member country of the Organization for Economic Co-operation and Development (OECD), include this in the submission of your visa requirements.
 You need to submit the original and photocopy of all of your visas.
 Although this does not guarantee an approval, I believe this has advantage and will speed up the process.

+For Visayas-based applicants, there’s good news!
+CEBU Korean Consulate is not making any changes in the application process.
 I don’t think a personal appearance is required.
-It was my bestfriend who traveled with me to SoKor who submitted my application.
+It was my best friend who traveled with me to SoKor who submitted my application.
 If you could, just go to the embassy, get a number and wait to be called.
-Alternatively, you may course through your application to a travel agency.
-There’s a corresponding processing fee, of course.

 BOOK YOUR PLANE TICKETS AHEAD